ABOUT THE WORK

 ✨✨✨

-FOR REFERENCE:
+FOR REFERENCE

 • Solo Exhibition at North Orange, Montclair, NJ | December 5, 2022 - January 21, 2023.
-View the exhibition PDF with all featured works HERE.
+View the exhibition PDF.

 • “Gegenheimer’s buoyant canvases flip the script.
 They are pangs, bells, clarion and urgent.
 They speak to joy, practice antigravity, and slough toward a kind of animated pictography.”
-Read More: Reveries at Peep Projects: Wordless Symmetries (Todd Stong, Title Magazine, November 8, 2022)
+Read More: Reveries at Peep Projects: Wordless Symmetries (Todd Stong, Title Magazine, November 8, 2022).

 • “The mixture of duration and pleasure isn’t emanating from the painting, it’s lodged in its goop, through the maintenance of continued making of a wish (or making a painting) despite knowing better, in favor of feeling better.”
-Read More: Kati Gegenheimer, Pleasure/Desire/Playfulness (Zachary Rawe, Egged_on, November 6, 2022)
+Read More: Kati Gegenheimer, Pleasure/Desire/Playfulness (Zachary Rawe, Egged_on, November 6, 2022).

 • ”In her show Stars Align at Gross McCleaf, there are keys and clocks and swans and gears and flowers and light in these paintings, and more than anything, love.
 These symbols form a kind of Tarot.
 They remind me of being twelve and seeing The Craft and buying that classic deck at the head shop in the mall and thinking—knowing—that I was tapped into the cosmic energies of the universe.
 My friends and I would spend hushed, ecstatic Friday nights in candlelit bedrooms conjuring the unknowable out of thin air, foretelling entire lifetimes for each other like it was nothing, making sense of lives we were just beginning to live, together.”
 Read More: Time, and My Friends (Michael Marcelle, Title Magazine, July 10, 2021)

-Photo credit: Mark Thomas Gibson
+Photo credit: Mark Gibson

 ABOUT THE ARTIST